Cable’s move to network automation

 How can you use these insights?
 As the research reveals, the network automation journey is a multi-faceted one.
 As such, it’s best to start with a holistic view.
 Develop a comprehensive automation framework to avoid the risk of creating inefficiencies with automation islands.
 One strategic path worthy of consideration is the Adaptive NetworkTM approach from Ciena.
 Even if you’ve already started your network automation journey, it’s not too late to step back and look at the bigger picture with an end-to-end perspective.

 But, there’s more.
 These are just a few of the findings and implications.
-To hear the rest of the results and recommendations, please attend Ciena’s upcoming webinar entitled “Network Automation - Why, Why Not, Where, How and When?
+To hear the rest of the results and recommendations, watch this Ciena webinar, “Network Automation - Why, Why Not, Where, How and When?
 Answers and Insights from 25 Cable Executives.”
-It will be on Thursday, May 16th from 11:00-12:00 ET.
-Register here.